lyteword/chspurgeon-tod/volume-2/psalm-27.md

 **Verse 1.** *Whom shall I fear?* Neither spiritual nor military heroes do exploits through cowardice, Courage is a necessary virtue.
 In Jehovah is the best possible foundation for unflinching intrepidity. *William S. Plumer.*

 **Verse 1.** *Of whom shall I be afraid?* I have no notion of a timid, disingenuous profession of Christ.
 Such preachers and professors are like a rat playing at hide and seek behind a wainscot, who puts his head through a hole to see if the coast is clear, and ventures out if nobody is in the way; but slinks back again if danger appears.
 We cannot be honest to Christ except we are bold for him.
 He is either worth *all* we can lose for him, or he is worth *nothing.
-H. G. Salter, A.M., in "The Book of Illustrations, "* 1840.
+H. G. Salter, A. M., in "The Book of Illustrations, "* 1840.

 **Verse 2.** *When the wicked, even mine enemies and my foes, came upon me to eat up my flesh, they stumbled and fell.* There is no such dainty dish to a malicious stomach, as the flesh of an enemy; it goes down without chewing, and they swallow it up whole like cormorants.
 But though malice have a ravenous stomach, yet she hath but slow digestion; though her teeth be sharp, yet her feet are lame, at least apt to stumble; and this made well for David, for when his enemies came upon him to eat up his flesh, because they came upon the feet of malice, *they stumbled and fell.* A man may *stumble* and yet not *fall;* but to stumble and fall withal, is the proper stumbling of *the wicked,* and especially of the maliciously wicked; and such, it seems, was the stumbling of David's enemies, because the enemies were such; and such I doubt not shall be the stumbling of mine enemies, because mine are such; and of what then, of whom now, should I be afraid? *Sir Richard Baker.*